Mawab

 Mawab, officially the Municipality of Mawab (Lungsod sa Mawab; Bayan ng Mawab), is a municipality in the province of Davao de Oro, Philippines.
-According to the 2020 census, it has a population of 39,631 people, making it the least populated municipality in the province.
+According to the 2024 census, it has a population of 41,050 people, making it the least populated municipality in the province.

 History

-Mawab was originally called by the early tribal group as 'Ma-awag' (wide valley).
-There are four rivers traversing Mawab, namely: Hijo, Mawab, Galinan, and Gumawan.
-There are several tribal groups in Mawab: Mansakas, Mandayas, and Dibabawons.
+Mawab was originally called 'Ma-awag (wide valley) by the early tribal inhabitants.
+The municipality is traversed by four rivers: Hijo, Mawab, Galinan, and Gumawan.
+Its population includes several tribal groups, notably the Mansakas, Mandayas, and Dibabawons.

 Mawab was organized into a municipality through Executive Order No. 351, issued by President Carlos P. Garcia on August 14, 1959.
 It consists of three barrios of Nabunturan, and three of Tagum, including Barrio Mawab which was designated as the seat of government, all then part of the old Davao province.

+On May 8, 1967, following the division of Davao, Compostela became part of the new province of Davao del Norte.
+On March 7, 1998, the municipality became part of the new province of Compostela Valley (now Davao de Oro), when Republic Act No. 8470 was ratified through a plebiscite.

 Geography

 Mawab is bounded by the municipalities of Nabunturan, Davao de Oro, in the north-west; Montevista, Davao de Oro, and New Bataan, Davao de Oro, in the north-east; Maragusan, Davao de Oro (San Mariano) in the southeast; Municipalities of Maco, Davao de Oro, municipality of Mabini, Davao de Oro, and municipality of Pantukan, Davao de Oro in the south-west.

-Municipality of Mawab due to its abundance and richness of trees, and rainforest does not normally experience floody climate during rainy season.
-However landslides occur in some areas.
-The river tributaries offer seasonal planting for agro-industrial businesses.
-Man-made fish ponds for fresh water fishes, that are privately owned are various opportunities for business entrepreneurs.
+The municipality of Mawab, known for its dense forests and rich tree cover, generally does not experience flooding during the rainy season, although landslides can occur in certain areas.
+Its river tributaries support seasonal agricultural and agro-industrial activities.
+Privately owned man-made fishponds for freshwater species also provide business opportunities for local entrepreneurs.